 Broken database links still giving you trouble?
-If, after re-sorting your list, you are still experiencing unusual results, you’ll want to verify data in your QuickBooks data file.
+If, after re-sorting your list, you are still experiencing unusual results, you’ll want to verify your data.

 …is designed to detect problems with the data and related links.

-To use this data verification, follow these steps.
+To use this Quickbooks data file verification, follow these steps.